 In fact, a whole ecosystem of niche products have emerged to solve the user problem.
 That’s right – the CRM app has become just a platform, and you now buy additional apps to make it actually work for your team.
 Some call CRM a “system of record” (and here are some interesting thoughts on that).

 Let’s stop for a second and think about that.

 The super expensive CRM tool you bought is just a database, with basic forms, an API, and configurability.
 Basically, a data warehouse.

 Every developer under 30 just rolled their eyes. (especially when they see the yearly CRM costs).

 CRM isn’t just a database.
 A database is a database.
-To get a bit technical (and over-simplify) - if you mirror salesforce data to amazon redshift, connect your 3rd party apps to redshift instead, and add a reporting interface, why do you need your actual CRM tool for?
-To enter data, which is what the current crop of CRM vendors are the worst at.
+To get a bit technical (and over-simplify) – if you mirror salesforce data to amazon redshift, connect your 3rd party apps to redshift instead, and add a reporting interface, why do you need your actual CRM tool for?
+Just to actually enter the data…which is what the current crop of CRM vendors are the worst at.